 RATES – WILL THEY BE ABOLISHED ANYWAY?

 Every Government says they want to abolish or change Business Rates since the Layfield Report in 1974.
 No one does, for one simple reason: the collection rate is over 98% yielding £26bn a year.
 That’s because it’s a tax on buildings which don’t disappear easily, unlike moveable assets or people (the income tax collection rate is below 94%)

 Winston Churchill once said about democracy that “it is the worst form of government, except for all the others” This is true of the current rates system.
-So, just like a drug addict, the Government wants to give it up it but is hooked on the regular fix of easily collectable income.
+So, whilst the Government wants to get rid of the system, the Treasury is not keen to give up such an easily collectable tax.